 4. Don’t make me think

 This is one of the golden rules of a good user interface, ‘don’t make me think’.
-Make every screen self-evident, like a good billboard at the side of the road.
-A user should know exactly where to navigate in order to perform their desired action.

 There is often no need to reinvent the wheel.
 If a user is familiar with existing software don’t be afraid to use similar layouts or visual hints that they feel comfortable with.
 Some UX designers feel they need to be clever and bring something new to the table, but this is rarely the case.